Xingyhuang/two_col_xingyhuang.github.io/_pages/home.md

 # Welcome!

-I am a postdoctoral researcher at the University of California, Santa Barbara in [Samantha Stevenson's group](https://www.samanthalstevenson.com/).
+I am working as a project scientist at National Center for Atmospheric Research (NCAR) since May 2021.
+Before joining NCAR, I did my postdoctoral research at the University of California, Los Angeles in [Alex Hall's group](https://dept.atmos.ucla.edu/alexhall/home) and at the University of California, Santa Barbara in [Samantha Stevenson's group](https://www.samanthalstevenson.com/).
 My research focuses on understanding the response of atmospheric dynamics to external climate forcing, the associated changes to the behavior of extreme events, and how to build credible climate projections.
 I am also interested in how extreme weather events would affect hydrological cycle and ecosystems, and the integration of machine learning techniques into climate sciences.

-I received my PhD in Atmospheric Science from the University of California, Davis in December 2016 in [Paul Ullrich's group](https://climate.ucdavis.edu/).
-After graduating, I took a postdoctoral research position in the Department of Atmospheric and Oceanic Sciences, at the University of California, Los Angeles in [Alex Hall's group](https://dept.atmos.ucla.edu/alexhall/home) and [UCLA's Center of Climate Science](https://www.ioes.ucla.edu/climate/).
-I then moved to my current postdoctoral research at the [Earth Research Institute](https://www.eri.ucsb.edu/) in the beautiful Santa Barbara.
+I received my PhD in Atmospheric Science from the University of California, Davis in [Paul Ullrich's group](https://climate.ucdavis.edu/).

 # Recent news